 Tamara Nelson

-mother, former corrections officer
+Watch the Waistline, mother, former corrections officer

 [Hustle is] a spirit of resistance.
 You know, a spirit of power.
 Where we can financially give forth a product and receive energy in return and receive money in return.
 It’s makes me feel powerful like I’m in control.
 Like I’m the one in control."